Visiting Nungwi: Your Guide to the Top Things to Do in Zanzibar's Paradise

 Canary Nungwi Hotel & SPA

 Canary Nungwi Hotel & Spa offers a blend of luxury, taste, and wellness in the middle of Nungwi.
-The hotel features modern rooms decorated in an elegant Swahili taste, peaceful spa, and rooftop lounge overlooking the ocean.
+The hotel in Zanzibar features modern rooms decorated in an elegant Swahili taste, peaceful spa, and rooftop lounge overlooking the ocean.
 The guests can take a dip in the pool, daily breakfast, and convenience to nearby beaches, and nightlife.
 It’s perfect place for couples and families who want to relax, recharge and receive individual hospitality, a several minutes’ walk from the seashore.

 Royal Zanzibar Beach Resort